-- 10. Have you made available to each staff member a COVID-19 return-to-work form to be completed and returned 3 days before they return to the workplace?
-(Template attached) - 11.
-Are you aware of staff members who are at very high risk under the HSE guidance on people most at risk (HSE guidance on people most at-risk) and advised them of the DES agreed arrangements for management of those staff? - 12.
-Have you advised staff and pupils they must stay at home if sick or if they have any symptoms of COVID-19?
+- 12. Have you made available to each staff member a COVID-19 return-to-work form to be completed and returned 3 days before they return to the workplace?
+(Template attached) - 13.
+Are you aware of staff members who are at very high risk under the HSE guidance on people most at risk (HSE guidance on people most at-risk) and advised them of the Department of Education's agreed arrangements for management of those staff?

-- 13. Have you told staff and pupils what to do and what to expect if they start to develop symptoms of COVID-19 in school, including where the isolation area is? - 14.
-Have you advised staff of the availability of the supports of the occupational health and wellbeing programme through Spectrum Life? - 15.
-Has a lead worker representative been identified (in line with the process agreed with the DES and education partners) and detailed at Section 4.3 of this plan to help advise staff and to monitor compliance with COVID-19 control measures in the school and taken measures to ensure all staff know who the representative is?
+- 14. Have you advised staff and students they must stay at home if sick or if they have any symptoms of COVID-19? - 15.
+Have you told staff and students what to do and what to expect if they start to develop symptoms of COVID-19 while in school, including where the isolation area is? - 16.
+Have you advised staff of the availability of the supports of the occupational health and wellbeing programme through Spectrum Life?